Interactive Question Answering Systems: Literature Review: Introduction

-\begin{itemize} \item We provide formal definitions describing the purposes for which QASs are implemented in the literature and further state the primary characteristics that IQASs should possess (cf. Section \ref{sec:approaches}); \item We present a unified and encompassing architecture highlighting the primary components of IQASs and their operation (cf. Section \ref{sec:methods}); \item We conduct an in-depth classification of state-of-the-art from the methodological and application perspectives (cf. Section \ref{sec:methods}, \ref{sec:evaluations}); \item We give detailed sights of the most frequently used datasets, as well as adopted evaluation protocols and metrics, organized by the paradigms and objectives of IQASs (cf. Section \ref{sec:evaluations}); \end{itemize}
+\textbf{Contributions.} In this comprehensive survey, we start by providing formal definitions that describe the purposes for which Question Answering Systems (QASs) are implemented in the literature, further delineating the primary characteristics that Intelligent QASs (IQASs) ought to embody, as detailed in Section~\ref{sec:approaches}.
+Furthermore, we present a unified and encompassing architecture highlighting the primary components of IQASs and their operation, offering a thorough exploration in Section~\ref{sec:methods}.
+Our analysis also includes an in-depth classification of the state-of-the-art IQASs from both methodological and application perspectives, meticulously discussed in Sections~\ref{sec:methods} and \ref{sec:evaluations}.
+Lastly, we provide detailed insights into the most frequently used datasets, alongside adopted evaluation protocols and metrics, meticulously organized by the paradigms and objectives of IQASs, as comprehensively outlined in Section~\ref{sec:evaluations}.

-The rest of the survey is organized as follows: In Section \ref{sec:approaches} we outline several formal definitions about different kinds of QASs that establish the state of the art.
-For each of them we also provide detailed descriptions and useful examples, then resuming advances, challenges, and tasks.
-In Section \ref{sec:methods} we go through methods and techniques of QASs, designing a general architecture that best represent all options discussed in this work.
-We describe different component operations via examples taken from state of the art, thus their interactions for solving the QA task.
-In Section \ref{sec:evaluations}, evaluation protocols and metrics are outlined according to tasks and challenges targeted by QASs.
-We provide a further classification of papers from metric and dataset perspectives.
-Finally, in Section \ref{sec:conclusion} we illustrate the reached conclusions.